Back

 • For whom?

-A good-written executive summary can act as a standalone document.
+A well-written executive summary can act as a standalone document.
 In fact, many investors make their initial decisions after reading this part only, so getting it right is crucial if you want to win over important stakeholders.

 The four key components of an executive summary